 #2 Must Visit Sight In Mumbai: Chhatrapati Shivaji Terminus.

 Formerly known as Victoria Terminus, Chhatrapati Shivaji Terminus (CST) is a UNESCO World Heritage Site and an historic railway station.
 It’s a masterpiece of Victorian Gothic architecture.
 The station was built in 1887 to commemorate the Golden Jubilee of Queen Victoria.
 You’d expect the inside to be just as extravagant, but its interior is far less impressive.
 Still, keep in mind that this railway station is the busiest in the world, with three million passengers passing through every single day!

-Sassoon Dock is the largest wholesale fish market in Mumbai.
+Sassoon Docks is the largest wholesale fish market in Mumbai.
 Arrive in the morning to see hundreds of women pulling shrimps, boats arriving with their catch and men auctioning off the fresh fish right on the spot.

 #4 Must Visit Sight In Mumbai: Home Of The Jungle Book Author Rudyard Kipling.

 Joseph Rudyard Kipling was an English writer, born in Mumbai on December 30, 1865.
 The bungalow he was born in 151 years ago has since been rebuilt, but the peeling mint green-painted wooden cottage, where trees lean against its roof, occupied only by birds and bats, stands in its place and radiates the kind of atmosphere you’d expect when reading his most famous work The Jungle Book.